Mary Poppins (musical): National tours

 For the touring productions of the show, designer Bob Crowley changed the sets, making the Banks' Household smaller in size, and deleting numerous intermediate scenes, so that smaller theatres could accommodate the large-scale demands of the production.

 A UK tour of the London production commenced on June 4, 2008, and ended on April 18, 2009, with stops at venues including the Theatre Royal, Plymouth, Edinburgh Playhouse, and the Wales Millennium Centre in Cardiff.
 Its cast featured Caroline Sheen as Mary Poppins, Daniel Crossley as Bert, Martin Ball as George Banks and Louise Bowden as Winifred Banks.
 Lisa O'Hare took over the role of Mary on October 27, 2008.
-The UK Tour became the show's last production to include "Temper, Temper" before it was replaced by "Playing the Game" in future productions.
+The UK Tour became the last production to include "Temper, Temper" before it was cut from future productions.

 A United States tour began previews on March 11, 2009, with the opening night on March 25, featuring Ashley Brown and Gavin Lee reprising their roles as Mary and Bert, respectively.
 The tour began at the Cadillac Palace Theatre in Chicago, and played in many U.S. cities.
 On November 15, 2009, during the opening night in Los Angeles, Dick Van Dyke (who played Bert in the film) appeared onstage during the encore.
 On January 22, 2010, to raise funds for a local charity and as part of a D23 event, Van Dyke did a cameo of his other role from the original film of Mr. Dawes Sr. In 2009, the song "Temper, Temper" was cut and replaced by a new musical number, titled "Playing the Game."
 Sheen took over the role of Mary from Brown in February 2010 in Tempe, Arizona and played the role until February 2011.
 Nicolas Dromard, who previously understudied the role of Bert on Broadway, took over the role from September 2010 until September 2011.
 Steffanie Leigh joined the cast as Mary Poppins on February 8, 2011 and was replaced on December 6, 2011, by Megan Osterhaus who had played Winifred Banks on Broadway and later returned to Broadway as Winifred.
 The U.S. National tour played its last performance on June 2, 2013, in Anchorage, Alaska.

 A new UK tour directed by Richard Eyre began a run at the Curve Theatre, Leicester from October 13 until October 25, 2015 starring Zizi Strallen as Mary Poppins and Matt Lee reprising his original role in the Australian production as Bert.
-The tour then visited Bristol (29 October - 28 November 2015), Dublin (3 December 2015 - 9 January 2016), Manchester (20 January - 5 March 2016), Birmingham (9 March - 23 April 2016), Edinburgh (27 April - 21 May 2016), Southampton (25 May - 19 June 2016).
-In November 2015, more dates were added including Norwich (29 June - 30 July 2016), Plymouth (3 August - 3 September 2016), Newcastle (8 September - 29 October 2016), Bradford (2 November - 10 December 2016) and finishing in Cardiff (14 December 2016 - 14 January 2017).
+The tour then visited Bristol (October 29 - November 28, 2015), Dublin (December 3, 2015 - January 9, 2016), Manchester (January 20 - March 5, 2016), Birmingham (March 9 - April 23, 2016), Edinburgh (April 27 - May 21, 2016) and Southampton (May 25 - June 19, 2016).
+In November 2015, more dates were added including Norwich (June 29 - July 30, 2016), Plymouth (August 3 - September 3, 2016), Newcastle (September 8 - October 29, 2016), Bradford (November 2 - December 10, 2016) and finishing in Cardiff (December 14, 2016 - January 14, 2017).